 On evolution of leave-taking

-Have you ever wondered how fascina ting would it be to make research on a topic that anyone barely touched upon?
+Have you ever wondered how fascinating it would be to research a topic that anyone barely touched upon?
 Lucy Baehren found herself in a similar position when she started conducting her research on leave-taking.
 While the topic of greeting (with all social aspects linked to it) among humans and primates is reasonably well covered, the same does not apply to saying goodbyes.
-Those few studies that examine leave-taking are concerned mostly with human linguistics and part of them focused on primates are not particularly well cross-referenced.
+Furthermore, those few studies examining leave-taking are concerned mostly with human linguistics, and part of them focused on primates are not particularly cross-referenced.
 All of this indicates how much is this topic under-researched.

-Saying goodbye may seem to us as a mundane and ordinary task, but the question, whether it is a domain of exclusively human behaviour, has a great potential for a better understanding of anthropogenesis.
-Baehren pointed out that process of leave-taking is constituted from three levels and we need to be aware which one of them we are studying.
-Generally, there is a distinction between leaving frequently for a short period (leaving for school every morning), less frequent long-term leaves (vacation or business trip) and long-term permanent ones (moving away from parents).
-Each of these sections has several sub-categories and as frequent short-time separation can be counted also the moment when we leave a room (occupied also by someone else apart from us) but we remain within the same household.
+Saying goodbye may seem to us as a mundane and ordinary task.
+Still, the question, whether it is a domain of exclusively human behaviour has a great potential for a better understanding of anthropogenesis.
+Baehren pointed out that process of leave-taking is constituted from three levels, and we need to be aware of which one of them we are studying.
+Generally, there is a distinction between frequently leaving for a short period (leaving for school every morning), less frequent long-term leaves (vacation or business trip) and long-term permanent ones (moving away from parents).
+Each of these sections has several sub-categories.
+For example, among frequent short-time separations can also be counted moments when we leave a room (also occupied by someone else apart from us) but remain within the same household.